-9 Letters of Intent are counted based on the year of the associated application deadline, rather than the date that the Letter of Intent was submitted.
-For example, the 2020 column includes Letters of Intent submitted in September 2019 for the application deadline in January of 2020, as well as Letters of Intent submitted in March of 2020 for the application deadline in July of 2020.
-10 Approvals are counted based on the year of the associated application deadline, rather than the date of approval by the renew the school's contract.
+In addition, each charter school operates under a charter contract with a set term and in certain circumstances can close at the end of a contract term.
+During the last year of the contract, the governing body of the charter school may apply to renew the school's contract.
 The SPCSA is required to consider any application for renewal and make a determination as to whether the renew the contract based on established criteria and the prior performance of the school.
-If a charter contract is not renewed, the school closes at the end of that school year.12 Though school closure can be a difficult process, the SPCSA must hold schools accountable for their performance.
+If a charter contract is not renewed, the school closes at the end of that school year.
+Though school closure can be a difficult process, the SPCSA must hold schools accountable for their performance.

-Section Five: The Future of State Public Charter School Authority Operations &
+Section Five: The Future of State Public Charter School Authority Operations & Practices

-Practices